How much milk can I store with Maia®?

 Is it okay to mix freshly expressed milk from my current pumping session with already chilled milk from my last pumping session?

 We’re aware that the American Academy of Pediatrics (AAP) updated its breastmilk storage guidelines in early 2021 to reflect that “Mothers can mix warm milk and cold, or even consider pooling milk from 24 hours together, which may help even out variability in nutrients due to pumping time or breast emptying (which influences fat content of the milk).”
 And we’re aware that the AAP no longer highlights that guidance on its website (a change that occurred not long after this post on Mother.ly).
-We’re also aware that the Centers for Disease Control and Prevention (CDC) advises against mixing warm and chilled milk, out of fear that the chilled milk will “rewarm.”
+This article (Emily Oster’s ParentData newsletter) gives a thorough review of the data and information available.

 Naturally, adding warm liquid to cold liquid will cause the temperature of the cold liquid to rise at first.
 A reliable cooling mechanism, however, will bring the temperature back down.
 When storing breastmilk, it is important to reference the storage-temperature guidelines, from the CDC and other entities.
 As you’ll see in the Maia User Manual, breastmilk can be safely stored at room temperature for 4 hours, and under 59° F for 24 hours.
 Maia adheres to those guidelines, using active cooling (from the Puck) and insulation (from the Shell), among other things.